Celebrate! Germany @ Canada 2017

 This broad program will consist of concerts and exhibitions, evening discussions, interactive installations, readings and film programs.
 They will take place throughout the year and across the country.

 A highlight of the program will be the exhibition "Canada and Germany: Partners from Immigration to Innovation" in the pavilion of the National Capital Commission in Ottawa.
-Further events will be held in Toronto, Montréal, Québec City, Calgary, Vancouver and Halifax.
+Further events will be held in Toronto, Montréal, Québec City, Banff, Vancouver and Halifax.

 2017 offers a great opportunity to experience Germany as a friend and partner of Canada.
 Further details on the program will be available here as the year proceeds.
 Please join us!